UnderscoreResearch/UnderscoreBackup/README.md

 * Encryption, error correction and destination IO are plugin based and easily extendable.

-* Currently supports local file and S3 for backup destinations.
+* Supports local file, Windows Shares and S3 for backup destinations.

+* Fully fledged web based UI for both initial setup, monitoring and restore operations.

 Getting Started
 =============

 ## Download the binary or build it from source

 Download one of the releases and unpack somewhere where you can run it.
 On Linux it is recommended to place it in `/opt/underscorebackup`.
-On Windows there is no recommended default yet.

-## Generate your public key.

-First thing to do is create your public key that will be used for all encryption operations.
-The key is derived from a passphrase and you generate it by issuing the following command.
+On Windows the installer will place the files in the `C:|Program Files\UnderscoreBackup\`.

+If running on Unix you should decide if you wish to run the software as root to perform a full system backup or as a specific user.
+Once installed simply launch the command.

-    > underscorebackup generate-key
+    > underscorebackup interactive
-    Please enter the seed for the private key:
-    Reenter the seed for the private key:

-By default the key is written to either `c:\UnderscoreBackup\key` on Windows, or `~/.underscorebackup.key` everywhere else.
-If you are going to use the key on Linux for a system backup you might consider copying this key into `/etc/underscorebackup/key`.

-Worth noting is that the public key is only able to write new information to your backup repository.
-It can not be used for restoring data.

-**If you forget the password you used for generating your public key you will not be able to restore anything from your backups.
-There is no recovery method for this password so keep it safe.**
+It should launch a web page that will guide you through the initial setup process.
+If you are running from a console where it is not possible to launch a browser the first log entry should list the URL you need to go to to interact with the software manually.
+Once the configuration is complete you can also set the it up to run as a service on Linux using the provided `startbackupservice.sh` script.

+## File locations.

+On Windows the local data files are all located in the user directory `AppData\Local\UnderscoreBackup`.

+On Unix or OSX if you run as a non root user the default location of all files will be `~/.underscoreBackup`.

+If running as root the configuration files will be located in `/etc/underscorebackup`, the data files will be in `/var/cache/underscorebackup` and finally the log file will be at `/var/log/underscorebackup.log`.

-## Create the configuration file
+## Backup configuration file

-First thing you need to do is to create a configuration file for running your backup.
-Here is a minimal sample configuration file for backing up most files on a Ubuntu server.

-    {
-        "sets": [
-            {
-                "id": "everything",
-                "root": "/",
-                "exclusions": [ "/\\.cache/", "\\.bak$", "~$", "/caches/",
-                "destinations": [ "s3" ],
-                "schedule": "0 0 6 * * ?",
-                "filters": [
-                    {
-                        "paths": [
-                            "boot",
-                            "dev",
-                            "root",
-                            "sys",
-                            "proc",
-                            "run",
-                            "tmp",
-                            "var",
-                            "lost+found",
-                        ],
-                        "type": "EXCLUDE"
-                    }
-                ]
-            }
-        ],
-        "destinations": {
-            "s3": {
-                "type": "S3",
-                "principal": "{AWS ACCESS KEY}",
-                "credential": "{AWS SECRET KEY}",
-                "endpointUri": "s3://{Bucket}/{Root Key}",
-                "properties": {
-                    "region": "{region}"
-                }
-            }
-        },
-        "manifest": {
-            "destination": "s3"
-        }
-    }

 The backup file contains several sections describing the following things.